The Object of My Affection-1998

 Avildsen also directed that critically acclaimed film.

 The mission is to tell a story about an underdog rising to glory while staying true to himself.
-The Karate Kid is a product but is extremely likable and a fist-pumping good time.
-It’s not the sort of film one necessarily needs to see repeatedly nor will it be studied in film school.
+The Karate Kid is a product, but it is extremely likable and a fist-pumping good time.
+It’s not the sort of film one necessarily needs to see repeatedly, nor will it be studied in film school.

-The main reason that The Karate Kid works is because of the chemistry and connection between Macchio and Morita.
-The latter is terrific casting since Morita was usually known for comedic roles but works against type in his memorable role.
+The main reason The Karate Kid works is the chemistry and connection between Macchio and Morita.
+The latter is terrific casting since Morita was usually known for comedic roles, but he works against type in his memorable role.

-His character is kind and humble and impossible not to fall in love with.
-As a mentor, he coaches Daniel with valuable and truthful life lessons.
+His character is kind and humble, and it’s impossible not to fall in love with him.
+As a mentor, he coaches Daniel on valuable, truthful life lessons.

-The finale is one very familiar in sports-type films because it’s all too obvious how events will play out.
-Surprisingly though, it’s a satisfying payoff as every character wins out, even the villainous Johnny.
+The finale is very familiar in sports-type films because it’s all too obvious how events will play out.
+Surprisingly, though, it’s a satisfying payoff as every character wins out, even the villainous Johnny.

 Though he is soundly defeated, he learns a lesson from Daniel and comes to respect him.
 So, he repents.